SuperZombi/combinations/README.md

-# combinations
-Combinations algorithm with specific position
+# Combinations algorithm with specific position